tisabbir/give-life-client/README.md

 Welcome to the Give Life project!
 This web application is designed to facilitate blood donation management, providing a user-friendly interface for donors, volunteers, and administrators.

+# Project Overview

+"Give Life" is a web application designed to streamline the blood donation process by connecting donors with recipients and managing the donation process efficiently.

+"Give Life" aims to eliminate the gap between blood donors and volunteers, making the blood donation process easier and more efficient.

+"Give Life" addresses this problem by providing a robust platform that facilitates effective communication between donors and volunteers, ensuring a seamless blood donation process.

 ## Admin Credentials

 - **Username:** [wiqico@mailinator.com](mailto:wiqico@mailinator.com)